SublimeText/Ceedling/README.md

 | Ceedling: Version | Print version information for ceedling used in current project. |
 | Ceedling: Environment | Display ENV variables set by ceedling |

-## Completions
+## Snippets
-There are now around 200 completions  with matching `message` versions.

-Completions are scope sensitive and require use of a C/C++ syntax that correctly identifies function blocks.
+Snippets are scope sensitive and require use of a C/C++ syntax that correctly identifies function blocks.

-The completions are known to work with:
+The snippets are known to work with:
 - Built-in Sublime Text `C` and `C++` syntaxes
 - [C99](https://packagecontrol.io/packages/C99)
 - [C Improved](https://packagecontrol.io/packages/C%20Improved)

-**Completions are only active if the current file includes "unity.h"**

 ### Unit Test Function Templates